 So cakes are pretty simple to make, frost on the other hand…man I swear I always have such a hard time frosting them!
 I mean I actually tried to make a video of this cake for Facebook and the blog and let me tell you…I envy those bloggers and bakers who cake make cake decorating a seamless project, because frankly I am not one of them, so until I find the magic in actual decorating, a basic tutorial in the recipe is all you’re going to get from this gal right here.

-You know I mean it’s not HARD HARD.
+You know I mean it’s not HARD HARD, if you want a quick and easy version of banana and pudding cake you need to check out this Banana Pudding Poke Cake.
 It’s all about the taste anyways, but us bloggers need to make it beautiful looking because pictures sell, so I’m happy to say that I actually loved how this cake turned out.
 Its sides are filled with delicious crushed up vanilla wafers and topped with swirls of buttercream, vanilla wafers and the obvious bananas.
 These flavors are perfect together.

 Some may ask…well if its Banana Cream Cake, then why didn’t you use a whipped cream frosting?
 Well my friends, I don’t like whipped cream frosting, I’m not a whipped cream person really AT ALL.
 So as long as it’s creamy and still a vanilla flavor I’m going to call it banana cream, plus I don’t think that this cake would hold up too well when it came to a whipped cream version because of the pudding.